 '''

+Material material-id

 Density Real

-'''

-This keyword is used to define the density ρ .
+This keyword is used to define the density \rho.

-'''
+Viscosity Real

-Viscosity Real This keyword is used to define the viscosity \mu.
+This keyword is used to define the viscosity \mu.

-'''

 Solver solver-id

+Equation String

-Equation String This keyword declares the name of the equation.
+This keyword declares the name of the equation.

-Procedure File "Stokes" "StokesSolver" The name of the file and procedure.
+Procedure File "Stokes" "StokesSolver"

+The name of the file and procedure.

+Variable String

+This keyword is used to declare the name of the solution.

+Variable DOFs Integer

+The value of this keyword defines the number of unknown scalar fields and must hence equal to

+d+1 where d is the spatial dimensionality of the computational domain.
+The unknown scalar

+fields are always numbered in such a way that the highest running number is associated with the

+pressure solution.

+Convective Logical

 '''

-Variable String "Stokes"

-'''

-This keyword declares the name of the solution.

-Variable DOFs Integer

-The value of this keyword defines the number of unknown scalar fields and must hence equal to d + 1 where d is the spatial dimensionality of the computational domain.
-It is noted that the unknown scalar fields are always numbered in such a way that the highest running number is associated with the pressure solution.